rigvedbhat/Cruxy---ModVerse/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file in the repository for the full license text.
+See the LICENSE file in the repository for full license details.